 Every World Heritage Site has an accountable body, which is Cyngor Gwynedd in our case.
 The accountable body responds to requests for information by UNESCO through the State Party.

 The World Heritage Site is run as a partnership, seven strategic partners have signed a Memorandum of Understanding and sit on the Partnership Board.
-The Partnership Board are responsible for the day to day running of the World Heritage Site.
+The Partnership Board is responsible for the running of the site at a strategic level.
+The team at Cyngor Gwynedd is responsible for the day to day running of the site at an operational level, with partners across the landscape providing site-specific operational management and support for their sites.

 Community, business, third sector and organisational representatives sit on the sub-groups within the management structure, and feed activities, concerns or ideas up to the Partnership Board through the structure.